Olmectron/Simple-Web-App-GUI-for-YANBF-Generator/README.md

 And here is the [Electron JS Project Page](https://www.electronjs.org/) for building web app wrappers.

 This is only a GUI for the [lifehackerhansol](https://github.com/lifehackerhansol) Python project [YANBF Generator](https://github.com/lifehackerhansol/YANBF).
 You need to follow their instructions and then put the executable in the same directory as `generator.py`.

-For now, there's only a **Windows x64 executable**, but you may try to create an OSX or Linux executable file from source.
-I'll add those myself later to the releases page.

 ### Usage